-Hugs from Mom and Dad, without the wiresJune 20th, 2012 in Medical research
+Hugs from Mom and Dad, without the wiresJune 20, 2012 By Catherine Hockmuth in Medicine & Health / Medical research

 (Medical Xpress) -- Anyone who has seen a newborn in a hospital NICU knows the image is shocking.
 Wires and electrodes designed to monitor vital signals such as heart rate, brain signals and blood oxygen levels are taped over the frail newborns head, face and body.
 Skin-to-skin contact between mom and baby that doctors say all newborns need to develop a sense of security and bonding becomes challenging, if not impossible.
 Parents seeing their precious baby this way may also feel terrified and helpless.

 A new study at the University of California, San Diego will test whether all of those bulky electronics could be replaced with a stamp-sized wearable patch of tiny circuits, sensors, and wireless transmitters that sticks to the skin like a temporary tattoo, stretching and flexing with the skin while maintaining high performance.
 And by providing, simultaneous, real-time measurements of multiple vital signs, these wearable electronics promise to open up a new frontier in doctors understanding of the developing newborn brain.